Drill4J/internal-compatibility-matrix-tests/README.md

 ## Project Overview

-This project is used for building a compatibility matrix.
-It runs the simplest Java agent in various environments, with the primary goal of determining compatibility between different server configurations.
-This could help developers ensure that their Java agents work correctly across a range of runtime environments.
+This project builds a compatibility matrix for Java agents across various environments, ensuring proper functioning in diverse server configurations.

 Environments in which the tests are run: